Cunard Line: Trafalgar House years (1971–1998)

 In 1971, when the line was purchased by the conglomerate Trafalgar House, Cunard operated cargo and passenger ships, hotels and resorts.
 Its cargo fleet consisted of 42 ships in service, with 20 on order.
 The flagship of the passenger fleet was the two-year-old Queen Elizabeth 2.
 The fleet also included the remaining two intermediate liners from the 1950s, plus two purpose-built cruise ships on order.
 Trafalgar acquired two additional cruise ships and disposed of the intermediate liners and most of the cargo fleet.
 During the Falklands War, QE2 and Cunard Countess were chartered as troopships while Cunard's container ship Atlantic Conveyor was sunk by an Exocet missile.

 Cunard acquired the Norwegian America Line in 1983, with two classic ocean liner/cruise ships.
 Also in 1983, the Trafalgar attempted a hostile takeover of P&O, another large passenger and cargo shipping line, which was founded three years before Cunard.
-P&O objected and forced the issue to the British Monopolies and Mergers Commission.
+P&O objected and forced the issue to the British Monopolies & Mergers Commission.
 In their filing, P&O was critical of Trafalgar's management of Cunard and their failure to correct Queen Elizabeth 2s mechanical problems.
 In 1984, the Commission ruled in favour of the merger, but Trafalgar decided against proceeding.
 In 1986 Cunard undertook its final transatlantic crossing by steam power when QE2 sailed to Bremerhaven for refit.
 Here she was given a new diesel power plant.
 In 1988, Cunard acquired Ellerman Lines and its small fleet of cargo vessels, organising the business as Cunard-Ellerman, however, only a few years later, Cunard decided to abandon the cargo business and focus solely on cruise ships.
 Cunard's cargo fleet was sold off between 1989 and 1991, with a single container ship, the second Atlantic Conveyor, remaining under Cunard ownership until 1996.
 In 1993, Cunard entered into a 10-year agreement to handle marketing, sales and reservations for the Crown Cruise Line, and its three vessels joined the Cunard fleet under the Cunard Crown banner.
 In 1994 Cunard purchased the rights to the name of the Royal Viking Line and its Royal Viking Sun.
 The rest of Royal Viking Line's fleet stayed with the line's owner, Norwegian Cruise Line.

 By the mid-1990s Cunard was ailing.
 The company was embarrassed in late 1994 when Queen Elizabeth 2 experienced numerous defects during the first voyage of the season because of unfinished renovation work.
 Claims from passengers cost the company US$13 million.
 After Cunard reported a US$25 million loss in 1995, Trafalgar assigned a new CEO to the line, who concluded that the company had management issues.

 In 1996 the Norwegian conglomerate Kværner acquired Trafalgar House, and attempted to sell Cunard.
 When there were no takers, Kværner made substantial investments to turn around the company's tarnished reputation.